Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Infinite Space

-Platinum Games are no stranger to the hidden gems moniker.
-For the most part their titles have never gotten the attention they deserve, but their devoted fans and cult following have kept them alive.
-Infinite Space is one of the most ambitious games released for the Nintendo DS.
 This is an RPG where you manage a fleet of spaceships as you do battle with other armadas or ships in this sci-fi anime setting.
 The sheer amount of customization is insane.
 You can customize each of your ships with a variety of different options.
 There’s also a large cast of characters you can recruit as crewmates for each vessel.
 They have differing abilities, strengths and weaknesses.
-Outside of battle the story is handled kind of like an adventure/visual novel type game with a few things you can do to alter the narrative.
+Two people can play this title and get a very different experience from it because of the sheer amount of options.
+Outside of battle the story is handled kind of like an adventure/visual novel type game with a few branching plot elements.
 Infinite Space is simply incredible.

 Front cover for Magician's Quest: Mysterious Times on the Nintendo DS.